-These separate financial statements have been prepared in accordance with the International Financial Reporting Standards ("IFRS") and the applicable provisions of the Companies Law pursuant to DIFC Law No. 5 of 2018.
+These separate financial statements have been prepared in accordance with the IFRS accounting standards and the applicable provisions of the Companies Law pursuant to DIFC Law No. 5 of 2018.

 The financial year of the Company commences on 1 January and ends on 31 December.